spdx/spdx-spec/docs/serializations.md

 - `spdxId`: An alias for the `@id` property.
 - `type`: An alias for the `@type` property.

+Additional namespace mappings may be defined within a separate object within the context.

 ### JSON-LD validation

 An SPDX serialization in JSON-LD format is considered conformant to the SPDX